Ranked Top 10 in the USA and 11th in the World – Hollywood Reporter, 2018, 2017

 - Commercial casting Master Class with Angela Mickey of Liz Lewis Casting and Jenny Schmidt an LA-based casting professional and actor.

-- Workshops with casting directors Pat McCorkle, Jack Doulin, Stephanie Klapper, Paul Davis of Calleri Casting, Erica Arvold, Daniel Swee of Lincoln Center Theatre, Jay Binder, Julie Tucker, Liz Woodman, Heidi Griffiths of NY Public Theater.
+- Workshops and panel discussions with with casting directors: Jennifer Liestman of Guthrie Theatre, Erica Jensen of Calleri Casting, Pat McCorkle, Jack Doulin, Stephanie Klapper, Paul Davis of Calleri Casting, Erica Arvold, Daniel Swee of Lincoln Center Theatre, Jay Binder, Julie Tucker, Liz Woodman, Heidi Griffiths of NY Public Theater.

 - Professional Business Workshop with New York actor Jennifer Mudge.